 Her most precious position is being a caregiver for her mother (aged 88) with Alzheimer’s.
 Alicia says she enjoys the opportunity she has gained as a Board member, serving her 2nd year as Membership Chair.
 The issues that most concern Alicia are: Freedom of Choice, care for the elderly, and health and education for all.
 She hopes to become a politician in her community of Seaside, CA, perhaps as a councilwoman to start the process.

 Regina M. Gage, Executive Director, has been with Meals on Wheels of the Salinas Valley since November 2014.
 Prior to this position, she was the Executive Director of the Monterey County Bar Association.
 She has worked in the non-profit sector for almost twenty years, including foster care, being a legal advocate for domestic violence victims, and now homebound seniors.
 She graduated Magna Cum Laude with a BA in Humanities and Political Science from SJ State University and has a Juris Doctor from the Monterey College of Law.

 In 2018 she was elected to represent District 1 as a Trustee for the Salinas Valley Memorial Healthcare District.
 She is the 2016-2018 past President of the Democratic Women of Monterey County and a primary committee member on the Monterey County Democratic Central Committee.
-She is a member of the Steinbeck Rotary club and serves on the Board of Directors for St. Andrews Residential Programs for Youth, Inc.
+She is a member of the Steinbeck Rotary club and serves as the Treasurer on the Board for St. Andrews Residential Programs for Youth, Inc.

 Lisa A. Berkley is the Founder and President of the Institute for Inner Economy.
 She serves as a Councilwoman for the City of Marina as well as is on the board of the Housing Resource Center of Monterey County.